 Art and technology are slowly becoming more closely linked but how long did the development of this product take?

-“The development took 18 months in total, however it should be viewed as a continuous process, as we are still refining and upgrading many aspects of Scribit.”
+“The development took 18 months in total, however, it should be viewed as a continuous process, as we are still refining and upgrading many aspects of Scribit.”

 How successful was the funding project to make the idea a reality?

-“At the end of our Kickstarter campaign the total sum raised exceeded USD 1.6 million, ranking Scribit’s campaign among Kickstarter’s 150 most successful campaigns ever.
-Upon finalizing it, we saw Indiegogo with their InDemand platform as a natural continuation to popularizing Scribit and cultivating a community of very involved backers.
+“At the end of our Kickstarter campaign, the total sum raised exceeded USD 1.6 million, ranking Scribit’s campaign among Kickstarter’s 150 most successful campaigns ever.
+Upon finalizing it, we saw Indiegogo with its InDemand platform as a natural continuation to popularizing Scribit and cultivating a community of very involved backers.
 To date, the collected sum from both platforms amounts to 2,379,331 USD, which in purely financial terms renders the funding campaigns that we did extremely successful.